-Many thanks to SWLing Post contributor, Jamie Anderson (KM4WYO), who writes:
+Many thanks to SWLing Post contributor, DanH, who shares the following guest post:

 A few hours spent tuning a new radio are enough to make me feel confident that I know most of the new features and how to use them.
 Then several days, weeks or months later I discover overlooked features and I figure out new ways to operate the radio.
 Sometimes I actually read the operating instructions again.
 Understand that I received my new Sangean ATS-909X2 only three days ago so this early report is hardly a comprehensive review nor was it intended as such.
 At this point I’m looking mostly at shortwave and medium wave performance.